bkryzz/modcel/README.md

   build their own tissue model, to imitate a realistic pattern or create an entirely arbitrary condition.

+  The geometry and physics allows a 3D representation, however taking advantage (with respect to other softwares) of a <b>layered</b> tissue structure, that better approaches the architecture of most living tissues.

   The main module MODLOG (its number-crunching F90 engine) treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.